COSIMA/cosima-recipes/paper/paper.md

 "regional specialties" specifically covering recipes for regional model configurations [@barnes2024regionalmom6].

 The intended mode of use is also explicit.
-The repository is designed around Jupyter-based analysis on the Australian National Computational Infrastructure, with guidance on running notebooks through ARE/JupyterLab sessions and on accessing shared data holdings.
+The tutorials and recipes showcase Jupyter-based analysis that can be run directly on Australia's National Computational Infrastructure, and include guidance on running notebooks through JupyterLab sessions and on accessing shared data holdings.
 This makes the Cookbook more than a static collection of examples: it is operational documentation for a real analysis environment.
-At the same time, the notebooks demonstrate broadly transferable patterns for working with labelled geophysical data, so individual lessons can be reused or adapted outside that environment.
+At the same time, the notebooks demonstrate broadly transferable workflows for working with labelled geophysical data, so individual lessons can be reused or adapted for specific research questions or for use on other computational platforms.

 The project also supports community authorship.
 Contributors are encouraged to submit new notebooks through pull requests, document their methods clearly, and